Santa Clara Pueblo v. Martinez: Subsequent cases

 Santa Clara has been cited and discussed by the Supreme Court in a diverse set of subsequent Indian law decisions.
 Notable examples include:

 Merrion v.
-Jicarilla Apache Tribe, 455 U.S. 130 (1982): In upholding a tribal tax tax of on-reservation oil and gas production as an exercise of the inherent sovereignty of a tribe to govern its internal affairs, the Court (in an opinion by Justice Marshall) cited the passage in Santa Clara stating that it will "tread lightly" where Congress has not expressly indicated its intent as to whether it has used its plenary power to abridge tribal sovereignty.
+Jicarilla Apache Tribe, 455 U.S. 130 (1982): In upholding a tribal tax of on-reservation oil and gas production as an exercise of the inherent sovereignty of a tribe to govern its internal affairs, the Court (in an opinion by Justice Marshall) cited the passage in Santa Clara stating that it will "tread lightly" where Congress has not expressly indicated its intent as to whether it has used its plenary power to abridge tribal sovereignty.
 In his dissent in the case, Justice Stevens cited Santa Clara for the proposition that the equal protection principles of the Fifth and Fourteenth Amendments do not limit tribal power in the same way they limit state and federal power.
 This means, according to Justice Stevens, tribal sovereignty over members is, in some ways, greater than a state's power over its citizens.

 Rice v.
 Cayetano, 528 U.S. 495 (2000): In this case, the majority struck down a Hawaii state law that restricted voting in elections for Trustees of the Office of Hawaiian Affairs to persons with a specific degree of Native Hawaiian ancestry, for being an unconstitutional, race-based classification.
 Justice Breyer, concurring in the judgment, cited Santa Clara to illustrate the principle that tribes possess broad authority to define their membership.
 He nevertheless agreed with the majority's conclusion that the "race-based" classification was unconstitutional.
 This was in part because it was the state of Hawaii, rather than Native Hawaiians, who created the problematic classification.